How are you in Korean

 By the end of this lesson you’ll know the formal and informal ways to ask people how they are to ensure you make a good first impression.
 And just in case you need to apologize… you’ll learn how to say sorry in Korean as well!

 Feeling confident with these basic Korean words and phrases will make such a positive difference to your experiences with Korean people.
 Remember, a stranger is just a friend you haven’t met yet!

 Pronunciation help for asking "how are you?" in Korean

 As hard as you try, without helpful feedback your Korean pronunciation is never going to be the same as a native speaker’s.
 If you've found it difficult to perfect the way you say Korean words and phrases, this lesson will help you.

-Using the blue Rocket Record buttons you can record the way you say each word or phrase, and compare it with the way a native speaker of Korean does.
-That’s right, with Rocket Languages voice mapping technology you can record your voice as many times as you need until your pronunciation matches the Korean speaker!
+Use the blue button to play the audio tracks associated with How are you in Korean.
+Then try recording yourself and compare your Korean pronunciation with that of the native Korean speaker.
+That’s right, with Rocket Korean's voice recognition technology you can record your voice as many times as you need until your pronunciation matches the Korean speaker!

 Suppose you haven’t seen the person for some time.
 Here are some expressions that can follow “Anyoung haseyo!”